Skip to content

 Station Location Content Access

-1 Opening Qorikancha Sun salutation and opening with music and dance Surroundings often freely accessible, sometimes limited seating depending on the year
+1 Opening Qorikancha Sun greeting and opening with music and dance Surroundings often freely accessible, partly limited seating depending on the year

 2 City Scene Plaza de Armas Symbolic encounter and public address in the center Open space with very high crowd density